+- a.
 A major goal of ARHA is to use its resources in a manner that promotes economy of operation and efficiency in the discharge of its public function.
-For this reason, ARHA will be submitting Disposition Applications for the following properties pursuant to Section 18 of the US Housing Act of 1937, as amended, regulation 24 CFR 970 in the plan Fiscal Year.

-- 1. Disposition Only of Park Place Condominiums (AMP No. VA004000004-Scattered Sites) (HUD No. VA04-16).
+Currently we have 43 public housing units that exceed the operational budget.
+For this reason, ARHA will be submitting Disposition Applications for the following properties pursuant to Section 18 of the US Housing Act of 1937, as amended, regulation 24 CFR 970 in the plan Fiscal Year. - 1.
+Disposition Only of Park Place Condominiums (VA004000004-Scattered Sites).
 Total ACC units affected will be thirty eight (38).
 Application will be submitted to HUD's Special Application Center ("SAC") by year end 2013.
 The 38 ARHA-owned ACC units are part of an overall high-rise condominium community located at 2500 Van Dorn Street in Alexandria, Virginia, totaling 403 units; the remaining 365 units are market rate homeownership units.
 Of the 38 total units, 35 are efficiencies and 3 are 1-bedroom.
 The high condominium fees have made this project financially unfeasible as ACC units.
 The approval of the disposition application will allow the Agency to dispose of the ACC, sell the units, and accommodate the current occupants with vouchers. - 2.
-Disposition Only of Saxony Square Condo: (AMP No. VA004000005-Scattered Sites) (HUD No. VA04-13).
+Disposition Only of Saxony Square Condo: (VA004000004-Scattered Sites).
 Total ACC units affected will be five (5).
 Application has been submitted to HUD's SAC and a final decision is still pending as of the closing of the 2014 Agency Plan...
 The five ARHA-owned ACC units are part of an overall garden style, walk up condominium community located at 483 North Armistead Street in Alexandria, Virginia, totaling 264 units; the remaining 259 units are market rate homeownership units.
 The high condominium fees have made this project financially unfeasible as ACC units.
 The approval of the disposition application will allow the Agency to dispose of the ACC but accommodate the current occupants with vouchers.
 This will allow ARHA and the City of Alexandria to retain the much needed affordable units. - 3.
-Disposition Only of Ramsey Homes (AMP No. VA004000003) (HUD No. VA04-05): ARHA is also in the process of redeveloping its Ramsey Homes site and plans to submit a HUD Disposition Application in 2016. - 4.
-Disposition Only of Ladrey Highrise (AMP No. VA004000001) (HUD No. VA04-09): This effort will also require HUD approval of a Disposition Application in 2016. - 5.
-ARHA has selected Top-Ranked Developer Partners for five (5) development sites related to RFP 14-02 Part 2B issued in February of 2015.
-It is expected that Disposition Applications pertaining to these RFP sites will be submitted in 2017.
-The development sites include: - ARHA Administrative Office Building (600 N Fairfax Street) - Andrew Adkins (AMP No. VA004000003) (HUD No. VA04-08) (90 ACC units) - Samuel Madden Homes (Uptown) (AMP No. VA004000003)(HUD No. VA04-03)(66 ACC units) - Hopkins-Tancil (111 Moderate Rehab PBV units; 2 units offline for teen center) - Cameron Valley (AMP No. VA004000004) (HUD No. VA04-11) (40 ACC units)
+In 2008 and 2009, ARHA and the City engaged in a public process to amend the small area plan for Braddock East.
+This plan covers several city blocks near the Braddock Road Metro station and within the historical Parker-Grey district.
+The sites affected include Samuel Madden Homes Uptown (VA00400003) built in 1945, which would affect 66 townhouse units, and Andrew Adkins, built in 1969, which would affect 90 units.
+The goal is to replace these older housing complexes with new affordable housing units within a mixed-income community.
+The City Office of Housing is currently engaged in a Housing Strategic Plan process as is ARHA.
+The outcome of these strategic planning efforts could affect these properties located in the Braddock East Small area plan or any other of ARHA's public housing inventory, both housing and administrative offices.